Core Couch Potato portfolios

 With BMO ETFs, you can cover the U.S. equities market with ZSP, which tracks the S&P 500 Index; Canadian equities with ZCN, which tracks the S&P/TSX Capped Composite Index; and international equities with ZEA, which tracks the MSCI EAFE Index.
 For the Canadian bond component, ZAG tracks the FTSE Canada Universe Bond Index.

-The MER fee is 0.09% for ZSP, 0.6% for ZCN, 0.22% for ZEA, and 0.08% for ZAG, so the total MER for this portfolio is approximately 0.11%.
-You may choose to (more) equal-weight the U.S., Canadian and international equities with the above equity ETFs.
+The MER fee is 0.09% for ZSP, 0.6% for ZCN, 0.22% for ZEA, and 0.09% for ZAG, so the total MER for this portfolio is approximately 0.11%.
+You may choose to build a more equally weighted U.S., Canadian and international equity portfolios with the above equity ETFs.

 Find the best GIC rates in Canada.
 Plus, everything...